 1) River branching, braided river networks, varying river widths.

 2) Height field generation using a numerical integration solution, which eliminates the use of coherent noise.

 3) Hybrid method for terrain generation using pre-fabricated voxel data and procedural modelling.

 The images below are the output from my procedural terrain generation system.

 I have also compiled a video showing the progress in character animations and navigation around the terrain.

 Our next step is to work on civilisation locations and road networks on the world maps.
 We also need to adding flora and fauna as world content, and attempt to convert the current coloured world maps into medieval fantasy maps as seen before in World of Warcraft and Warhammer Online.

 The recent announcement of Apple Arcade has breathed new excitement into my project.
-I intend to submit my project to Apple one day and let them evaluate if I could join such an elite club.
-Because this is the only way to address the incoming disruption posed by Hytale (46 million views now).
+I intend to submit my project to Apple one day and let them evaluate if the project could get funded.

 My apologies for the late update and it has been about a year since then.
 Apart from reworking on the voxel game engine, I have also been working on procedural grass generation.
 This is the result after numerous iterations.